intel/mlir-extensions/docs/rfcs/XeGPU.md

 This example illustrates how load_matrix and store_matrix are distributed from workgroup to subgroups.
 After distribution, the sg_layout and sg_data attributes are removed from the layout specification, leaving only the inst_data attribute.

 The distribution process assumes matrix stored in row-major contiguous layout, and performes indexing using logical coordinates.
 These logical coordinates are used throughout tile distribution and layout transformations.
-Only at the final lowering stage (e.g., MaterializeSLMAccess) are physical offsets computed using memory layout attributes such as @strides and @block.
+Only at the XeVM lowering stage are physical offsets computed using memory layout attributes such as @strides and @block.
 A key property of the mem_desc data type is that logical tile decomposition does not alter the block or stride metadata, making logical address computation straightforward.

 ```mlir
 #load_t_inst  = { inst_data = [8, 32] }